K1zum1/SSH-Key-Aggregator/README.md

 ## Description

-SSH Blacklister is a web application designed to manage the submission and tracking of SSH keys.
+Compromise Vault is a web application designed to manage the submission and tracking of SSH keys.
 It allows users to submit SSH private and public keys, ensures their validity, and stores them securely in a database.
 This project is useful for administrators and developers who are looking to generate key revocation lists in order to blacklist these compromised keys.

 ## Limitations